-LinkedIn does not export contacts directly as a VCF file.
-It exports a CSV file containing first name, last name, email (only for connections who share it), company, job title and connection date.
-To get a VCF file, you need two steps: first export the CSV from LinkedIn settings, then convert that CSV to VCF using Univik VCF Converter.
-The resulting VCF will have names, companies and titles but email addresses only for the small percentage of connections who made theirs visible.
+Yes, you can export your LinkedIn contacts, and no, LinkedIn will not hand you a VCF file.
+It exports a CSV containing first name, last name, email (only for connections who share it), company, job title and connection date.
+Getting a VCF takes two steps.
+Export the CSV from LinkedIn settings, then convert that CSV to VCF with the Univik VCF Converter.
+The resulting VCF has names, companies and titles, and email addresses only for the small share of connections who made theirs exportable.

 You want to export your LinkedIn contacts to a VCF file so you can import them into your phone or email client.
 You go to LinkedIn settings, find the export option and download your data.
 Then you open the file and it is a CSV.
 Not a VCF.

 That is not a bug.
-LinkedIn does not offer VCF export.
-It never has.
-The process to get a VCF file from LinkedIn always involves two steps export CSV from LinkedIn, then convert that CSV to VCF.
+LinkedIn does not offer VCF export and never has.
+Getting a VCF file from LinkedIn takes two steps, export the CSV from LinkedIn, then convert that CSV to VCF.

-Most guides skip that explanation and jump straight to steps.
-That is why readers end up confused and why the search for a better answer continues.
+Most guides skip that explanation and jump straight to steps, which is why readers end up confused.
+The other thing they skip matters even more, the reason your email column comes back mostly empty.

 What LinkedIn Actually Gives You